Every Man in His Humour

 Every Man in His Humour is a 1598 play by the English playwright Ben Jonson.
-The play belongs to the subgenre of the "humours comedy," in which each major character is dominated by an over-riding humour or obsession.
+The play belongs to the subgenre of "humours comedy", in which each major character is dominated by an over-riding humour or obsession.

-Performance and publication
+First performance

 All the available evidence indicates that the play was performed by the Lord Chamberlain's Men in 1598 at the Curtain Theatre in Shoreditch, London.
-That date is given in the play's reprint in Jonson's 1616 folio collection of his works; the text of the play (IV,iv,15) contains an allusion to John Barrose, a Burgundian fencer who challenged all comers that year and was hanged for murder on 10 July 1598.
+That date is given in the play's reprint in Jonson's 1616 folio collection of his works; the text of the play (IV, iv, 15) contains an allusion to John Barrose, a Burgundian fencer who challenged all comers that year and was hanged for murder on 10 July 1598.
 The play was also acted at Court on 2 February 1605.

+Shakespearean connection

 A theatre legend first recorded in 1709 by Nicholas Rowe has it that Shakespeare advocated production of the play at a point when the company was about to reject it.
+While this legend is unverifiable, there is no reason to doubt that Shakespeare was in the original cast, as claimed on the playlist in the 1616 edition.
+He continued to act at least until 1603, when he performed in Ben Jonson's Sejanus.

-While this legend is unverifiable, it is almost certain, based on the playlist published in the folio, that Shakespeare played the part of Kno'well, the aged father.
-This is consistent with Shakespeare's habit of playing older characters, such as Adam in As You Like It.
+It has been suggested that Shakespeare took the part of Kno'well, the aged father, because there is a tradition that he had a habit of playing older characters, such as Adam in As You Like It.
+However, in 2024 the British press reported on an alternative theory: textual analysis by Shakespeare scholar Dr Darren Freebury-Jones concluded that Shakespeare absorbed phrases from a different role, that of Thorello/Kitely, a jealous husband.
+Freebury-Jones gave examples of similar phrasing in Othello, Hamlet and Twelfth Night, all plays that are believed to have been written after the premiere of Every Man in His Humour.